yui540/toa/README.en.md

 ![repeat](./__sample__/repeat.png)

 ### Skipping
-Press left button of play button to play the previous music.
+Press button on the left hand of play button to play the previous music.

 ![back](./__sample__/back.png)

-Press right button of play button to play the next music.
+In order to play the next music, Press the button on the right hand of play button.

 ![forward](./__sample__/forward.png)

 ### Selecting a music

-Press the icon with three lines:
+when you want to skip to other music, you have to press the icon that has three of horizontal lines (so-called the Hamburger button).

 ![playlist](./__sample__/playlist_1.png)

-Then you can see list of musics.
-To play, check the checkbox of the music you want to listen.
+Then The list of music in the directory will show and you can fill the checkboxes you of the music or song you like to play.

 ![playlist](./__sample__/playlist_2.png)